 Overview

-Tom has experience advising individuals, corporates and national governing bodies on private prosecutions and has also been instructed to defend individuals facing private prosecutions.
+Tom has experience advising individuals, corporates and national governing bodies as potential private prosecutors and has been instructed to defend individuals facing private prosecutions.

 Experience